klonyyy/MCUViewer/README.md

 In case of any problems, please try the test/STMViewer_test CubeIDE project and the corresponding STMViewer_test.cfg project file.
 Please remember to build the project and update the elf file path in the Options -> Acqusition Settings.

 ## Why
 I'm working in the motor control industry where it is crucial to visualize some of the process data in real-time.
 Since The beginning, I was working with [STMStudio](https://www.st.com/en/development-tools/stm-studio-stm32.html), which is, or rather was, a great tool.
 Unfortunately, ST stopped supporting it which means there are some annoying bugs, and it doesn't work well with mangled c++ object names.
 Also, it works only on Windows which is a big downside.
-If you've ever used it you probably see how big of an inspiration it was for creating STMViewer :) ST's other project in this area - [Cube Monitor](https://www.st.com/en/development-tools/stm32cubemonitor.html) - is simply underdeveloped, and seems to be abandoned as well so it is simply useless.
+If you've ever used it you probably see how big of an inspiration it was for creating STMViewer :) ST's other project in this area - [Cube Monitor](https://www.st.com/en/development-tools/stm32cubemonitor.html) - has, in my opinion, too much overhead on adding varaiables, plots and writing values.
+I think it's designed for creating dashboards, and thus it serves a different purpose.
+On top of that I think the plot manipulation is much worse compared to STMStudio or STMViewer.

 ## 3rd party projects used in STMViewer